r509/r509/README.md

 )
 ```

-You can then use this key for signing
+You can then use this key for signing.

+##Documentation

+There is (relatively) complete documentation available for every method and class in r509 available via yardoc.
+If you installed via gem it should be pre-generated in the doc directory.
+If you cloned this repo, just type "rake yard" with the yard gem installed.

 ##Thanks to...
 * [Sean Schulte](https://github.com/sirsean)